andischerer/atom-keyboard-localization/README.md

 ## Whats working
 * Prevent default keybindings from being fired
-* Keybindings in your foreign keyboard layout
+* Keybindings in your local keyboard layout
 * AltGr-Key
 * vim-mode keybindings
 * tested on Windows and Linux